matterholt/epicReact/reactFundamentals/ex1-ex5_html/notes.md

   };
 ````

+## Other Facts in using JSX

+other items and comments that i found interesting.

 - "Interpolation" is defined as "the insertion of something of a different nature into something else.", template literals in JS

 - with the curly brackets --> `{}` we can jump in and out of JS land when we are in JSX land. inside curly bracket most JS can be performed.